-- 1. Age, race, gender, grade, family structure, brief family history - 2.
+- 1. Age, race, gender - 2.
 Most relevant diagnoses to consider (include at least one possibility) - 3.
 Summary of interview - 4.
 Your case formulation (1 paragraph).
 In the formulation, include an operational definition of the behavior(s) to be changed.
 This often includes a challenging behavior to be decreased and a replacement behavior to be increased.
 Also, include your hypothesized antecedents and maintaining consequences. - 5.
 Discuss at least 3 or more specific recommendations based on the interview.

 Part 2: Research Report.
-Write a research report on the treatment package (or a treatment component) of your most relevant diagnosis/behavior from the recommendations section of Part 1.
+Write a research report on the treatment package (or a specific treatment component) of your most relevant diagnosis/behavior from the recommendations section of Part 1.
 For the report, find the best two peer-reviewed research studies available (try to use recent research when possible).
-One study should use a single-case research design, and the other study should use a group design.
-Focus on studies that attempt to evaluate how effective the treatment was for the diagnosis/behavior.
+One study should use a single-case research design (not a case study), and the other study should use a group design.
+Focus on studies that attempt to evaluate how effective the treatment (or the treatment component) was for the diagnosis/behavior.
 Do not choose a study that was already presented in class.
 Write in APA format (except it should be single-spaced), and use these sections and subsections titles for the paper:

 - a) Introduction - a.
-Description of the Disorder and/or Behavior (about 1⁄2 page). - b.
-Description the Intervention (about /2 page). - c.
-Science-Based Summary of the Intervention (about 1⁄2 page).
-Report on the overall status of the intervention in terms of being evidence-based (e.g., is it "well-established"?).
-Also, consider the "Tolin Criteria." - b) New Research Studies section (about 2 pages) - Single Case Research Design Study - (3 paragraphs study design, results, & critique). - Group Design Study - (3 paragraphs study design, results, & critique). - c) Context and Future Directions for Research section (about 1⁄2 page).
+Description of the Disorder and/or Behavior (about 1⁄2 page).

+- b.
+Description of the Intervention (about 1⁄2 page). - c.
+Evidence-Based Summary of the Intervention (about 1⁄2 page).
+Report on the overall status of the intervention in terms of being evidence-based (e.g., is it "well-established"?). - b) New Research Studies section (about 2 pages) - Single Case Research Design Study (not a case study) - o 3 paragraphs study design, results, & critique - Group Design Study (preferably with random assignment) - o 3 paragraphs study design, results, & critique) - c) Context and Future Directions for Research section (about 1⁄2 page).
 Explain how this newer research fits within the context of the research discussed in the corresponding chapter of the book Child and Adolescent Psychotherapy.
 What research is needed next? - f) References section (include at least 10 references 2 of which will be the studies you summarized).